awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 **Severity:** Medium

-**Resource:** Elasticsearch domain
+**Resource type:** `AWS::Elasticsearch::Domain`

 **AWS Config rule:** [https://docs.aws.amazon.com/config/latest/developerguide/elasticsearch-encrypted-at-rest.html](https://docs.aws.amazon.com/config/latest/developerguide/elasticsearch-encrypted-at-rest.html)

 **Parameters:** None

-This control checks whether Amazon Elasticsearch Service \(Amazon ES\) domains have encryption\-at\-rest configuration enabled\.
+This control checks whether Elasticsearch domains have encryption at rest configuration enabled\.
 The check fails if encryption at rest is not enabled\.

 For an added layer of security for your sensitive data in Elasticsearch, you should configure your Elasticsearch to be encrypted at rest\.
 Elasticsearch domains offer encryption of data at rest\.
 The feature uses AWS KMS to store and manage your encryption keys\.
 To perform the encryption, it uses the Advanced Encryption Standard algorithm with 256\-bit keys \(AES\-256\)\.

 To learn more about Elasticsearch encryption at rest, see [Encryption of data at rest for Amazon Elasticsearch Service](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/encryption-at-rest.html) in the *Amazon Elasticsearch Service Developer Guide*\.

 **Note**
-Certain instance types, such as t\.small and t\.medium, do not support encryption of data at rest\.
+Certain instance types, such as `t.small` and `t.medium`, do not support encryption of data at rest\.
 For details, see [Supported instance types](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/aes-supported-instance-types.html) in the *Amazon Elasticsearch Service Developer Guide*\.

 ### Remediation<a name="es-1-remediation"></a>